Whoever controls the record

 06

-Full conversation, all three timestamp proofs, WORM storage confirmation, and a plain-English chain of custody written for a judge who has never heard the word blockchain.
-Because timestamps live on public blockchains and encrypted records are locked in Amazon's immutable storage, your proof remains independently verifiable for a minimum of twenty years, regardless of any party's continued existence.
+Full conversation, all three timestamp proofs, WORM confirmation, and a plain-English chain of custody written for a judge who has never heard the word blockchain — independently verifiable for twenty years.

 Immutable by design